Definition of auk

 : any of several black-and-white short-necked diving seabirds of the alcid family that breed in colder parts of the northern hemisphere — compare great auk

-Origin of AUK
+Origin and Etymology of auk

 Norwegian or Icelandic alk, alka, from Old Norse ālka

-Seen & Heard
+Seen and Heard

 What made you want to look up auk?
 Please tell us where you read or heard it (including the quote, if possible).